Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Optimal control

 where $H_d$ is a drift Hamiltonian representing the passive evolution of the system (see Eq.~\eqref{eq:rydbergvdwinteraction} below), and

-is the control Hamiltonian with control operators $Q_l$, which are not necessarily Hermitian or unitary.
+is the control Hamiltonian with control operators $Q_l$, which are not necessarily Hermitian.
 Examples of what these control operators could represent are discussed in Sec.~\ref{sec:section5}.
 In the Supplementary Material, we show that the Schr\"odinger equation of Eq.~\eqref{eq:schroedinger} has well-defined solutions for all admissible pulses.
-There, it is shown that \eqref{eq:schroedinger} admits a unique solution $U\in W^{1,2}((0,T);\calL(\calH^m))$ for every pulse $z\in \calZ_{ad}$, where $W^{1,2}$ is the Sobolev space of functions in $L^2$ having squared-integrable weak derivatives \cite{evanspde}.
-Based on this result, we choose the spaces